Big Pigeon in Southwest Iowa

 • married Ansena C. Larsen 1933, one child, divorced; living with in parents' household in Audubon in 1940; married Gladys E. Miller of Audubon Dec 1943 in Audubon.

-• entered service 11 Mar 1942 from Audubon, Audubon Co.; service credited to Audubon Co.; buried Luxembourg American Cem., Hamm, Luxembourg.
+• entered service 11 Mar 1942 from Audubon, Audubon Co.; service credited to Audubon Co.; buried Luxembourg American Cem., Hamm, three miles east of Luxembourg City center.

 • first overseas tour Jun-Dec 1943; departed US for second tour Nov 1944; 304th Inf.
 Regt., 76th Inf.
 Div., XII Corps, Third Army; WIA Feb 1944 near Irrel, north of Trier, Rhineland Palatinate, Germany; DOW 28 Feb 1945.